ropensource/Docs/en-us/Development/[English]-smart-contract-development.md

 Decentralized application (DApp) is an application software that runs on a decentralized point-to-point network.
 Similar to current mobile applications, DApps are also a type of App.
 But it does not run on the IOS and Android platforms, but on the operating system of the blockchain network.

 DApps are combined with the blockchain through smart contracts.
 Common DApps are composed of front-end, back-end, and smart contracts.
 The back-end of DApps can also be implemented through smart contracts.
-DAPP can communicate with PlatON network through PlatON SDK, and SDK can also interact with smart contracts.
+DAPP can connect with PlatON network through PlatON SDK, and SDK can also interact with smart contracts.